Yi Sŭnghun: Biography

 He was born in 1756 in Hanseong, modern day Seoul.
 His father was Yi Tonguk (1739-?), art name Soam, from the Pyeongchang clan, who rose to the rank of champan (vice-minister) and, after possible initial interest, fiercely opposed the spread of Catholic teachings.
 His mother was a sister of Yi Kahwan (이가환; 李家煥, 1742–1801), one of the Catholics executed with him in 1801.

 Yi Sŭnghun first came into contact with Catholicism via Yi Pyŏk in 1779.
 In 1783–4, he accompanied his father on a diplomatic mission to Beijing, China, and on the suggestion of Yi Pyŏk contacted the Catholic priests there.
-He was baptised in Beijing in the spring of 1784.
+He was baptised in Beijing by Jean-Baptiste-Joseph de Grammont in the spring of 1784.
 This was the first time that a member of the Korean yangban class was formally baptised as a Christian and he returned to Korea with books, crucifixes, and other Catholic artifacts.
 Yi Pyŏk then seems to have taken some time to study the books before declaring himself convinced.
 He then set about evangelizing those around him, including Kwŏn Ch'ŏlsin and his younger brother Kwŏn Ilsin.
 This was also the moment when he spoke of the Catholic faith to the brothers Chŏng Yakjong, Chŏng Yakchŏn, and Chŏng Yagyŏng (who recorded the event in his epitaph myojimyeong.